 The chainstays are also now 2mm longer, making the LT stable at speed.

-Despite the same front triangle being used, the longer fork means the LT has a slacker 66.4 headangle.
+Despite the same front triangle being used, the longer fork means the Megatower has a slacker 66.4 headangle.
 CC level carbon is used throughout the frame, which is just as stiff but a lighter option that C level carbon.

 By using CC level, Santa Cruz have managed to reduce the weight of the frame by up to 280g, depending on the size.